Engin-Boot/pong-stage-sanjeev-nnn/Stage0/settings.md

   Given the player has launched the game and is in settings

-  When the player chooses "change ball velocity" option
+  When the player chooses "Ball velocity" option

   Then the player is able to choose one from medium, slow or fast.